Cornell-MAE-UG/fa25-portfolio-isabellapensabene/_projects/materials-torque-wrench.md

 Maximum principle stress:
 <img src="{{ '/assets/images/TWmaxprinstress.png' | relative_url }}" width="450">

-The maximum normal stress in the x-direction in the drive was _ psi.
+The maximum normal stress in the x-direction in the drive was 52371 psi.
 <img src="{{ '/assets/images/TWmaxnorm.png' | relative_url }}" width="450">

 The maximum deflection occured at the load point and had a value of 0.45967 in.
 <img src="{{ '/assets/images/TWdeform.png' | relative_url }}" width="450">

-The strains at the strain gauge location were __.
-This is also shown in the image below.
+The strains at the strain gauge location were 0.000078 in the x- and y-directions and 0.0012093 in the z-direction.

 <img src="{{ '/assets/images/TWstrainprobe.png' | relative_url }}" width="450">